mashelesc/mashelesc/README.md

 - 👋 Hi, I’m Comfort Mashele
-- 👀 I’m interested in computer sciences
+- 👀 I’m a computer sciences and mathematics graduate
-- 🌱 I’m currently learning artificial intelligence and data science
+- 🌱 I’m currently learning artificial intelligence, machine learning, and data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything IT
-- 📫 How to reach me t.me/mashele_sc on telegram, and mashele_sc on twitter
+- 📫 How to reach me t.me/mashele_sc on telegram, and @mashele_sc on twitter

 <!---
 mashelesc/mashelesc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.